richsalz/draft-erb-lurk-rsalg/draft-erb-lurk-rsalg.md

 sig_hash_alg
 : For server_kx requests, this is the signature hash value that the Server will use (see RFC5246, section 7.4.1.4.1).
 For rsalg requests, this field is ignored and SHOULD be NULL.
+TODO - TLSv1.3 considerations.

 prf_hash_alg
 : For rsalg requests, this identifies the PRF function to use.
 For